Not coping? Finding the right migraine help, at the right time, in the right place, at the right cost… well it can be

 And I am here to help you.
 Let's start with medications.

 There are an overwhelming number of migraine headache remedies available to you right now.

-Let me tell you right off the bat, there is no magic bullet migraine headache cure.
-Doctors and therapists will suggest options with no evidence behind them that can be costly and often don’t work well enough.
+Let me tell you right off the bat, there's no magic bullet migraine headache cure.
+Some doctors and many alternative therapists will suggest options with no evidence behind them that can be costly and often don’t work well enough.
 And this can cause the attacks to get worse.

 The internet is a wealth of information.
-But, I find there is so much conflicting information, it is hard to weed out the effective from the wishful.
+But, you might find a lot of conflicting information.
+It's hard to weed out the effective from the wishful.
 So tip #1 is to find a good doctor who can work with you on your migraines.
 If your doctor isn't migraine savvy, ask for a referral.

-The good news is, there is more help available for migraines than ever before in history.
-Click here for my help for migraines toolkit.
-It has free printouts and some new ideas that can assist you in learning to reduce your pain, and calm down your nervous system.
+To help you with that, my help for migraines tool kit has free printouts and some new ideas that can assist you in learning to reduce your pain, and calm down your nervous system.

 And if you feel desperate for some pain relief... ice packs consistently reduce the intense pain and provide relief.
 Here are the links: